Ksramrz/churn/README.md

 ### Common Troubleshooting
 - **Port already in use:** Adjust `PORT` env variable before starting the server, or stop existing service on 4000.
 - **CORS errors in UI:** Ensure the backend is running locally; otherwise, set `VITE_API_BASE` to the reachable API URL.
-- **Missing customers in autocomplete:** Rerun `npm run seed` or insert new customers via SQLite, then refresh the UI.
+- **Missing customers in autocomplete:** Rerun `npm run seed` or insert new customers via Postgres, then refresh the UI.
 - **Charts look empty:** Filters may be overly restrictive.
 Use the “Clear” action in the filter card to reset.
 - **PDF export hangs:** Confirm the `/exports/monthly-report.pdf` endpoint is reachable; server logs will note any PDFKit issues.